Why SWIR Band in Remote Sensing?

 • Provide imagery in day and night

-• Can see penetrates thin clouds
+• Can see penetrated thin clouds

 • Covert illumination